alhaines/dashboard_TUI/README.md

 # Haines Homelab Dashboard v1.0

 A simple, fast, and efficient Text-based User Interface (TUI) for running common homelab scripts and commands.
 The dashboard is built with the Python Textual framework and is designed to be driven entirely by the keyboard.
-Provided for your use are some sample apps to make your bash experience enjoyable! put them in your path and edit dashboard_commands.sql with your paths

 ## Features